eembsen/katacoda-scenarios/test-scenario/step1.md

-# Step 1
-Use the kubectl command
+Use the kubectl command and retrieve all configuration of your Kubernetes environment.